solida-core/dima/README.md

 ![Dima dag](images/dima.png)

 ## Requirements
-The pipeline's requirements are specified into the _environment.yml_ file and packages dependency are resolved using [Conda](https://conda.io/miniconda.html).
+The pipeline's requirements are specified into the _environment.yaml_ file and packages dependency are resolved using [Conda](https://conda.io/miniconda.html).

 ## Usage